newfarms/react-native-mapbox-geometry-editor/CONTRIBUTING.md

 ### Commit message convention

-We follow the following specification for our commit messages:
+We use the following [commit message types](https://www.conventionalcommits.org/en/v1.0.0/):

 - `Chore`: small changes with minor importance
 - `Documentation`: changes in documentation, e.g. add usage example for the module..